AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-overview.md

 ## Manage audience analysis configurations

 You can manage audience analysis configurations after they are created.
-For example, you can edit configurations or delete them.
+You can view, edit, and delete configurations.

-For information about managing your existing audience analysis configurations, see [Manage audience analysis configurations](/help/connections/audience-analysis/audience-analysis-manage.md).
+For information about managing existing audience analysis configurations, see [Manage audience analysis configurations](/help/connections/audience-analysis/audience-analysis-manage.md).

 ## Analyze audience data in Customer Journey Analytics